 - The high proportion of clay within the profile, where a clay textured soil is an unfavourable soil characteristic for Class I and II versatile soils land but can appear in Class III land; - Wetness of the soil, where even with drainage, significant waterlogging would remain; and - Limitations on the versatility of the land due to waterlogging.
 There is a moderate limitation to arable land uses that would restrict the choice of crops and the intensity of cultivations.

 3 ALTERNATIVES CONSIDERED

-The Resource Management Act 1991 (the Act) requires that when a Council undertakes a plan change it must produce a report evaluating the proposed provisions.
-This is known as a Section 32 Report.
-This report will assist the Council to make a further re-evaluation under s32AA, of the proposed Plan Change prepared in accordance with section 32 of the Act (as amended 2013).
+The RMA requires that when a Council undertakes a plan change it must produce a report evaluating the proposed provisions.
+This is known as a Section 32 report.